atlnatln/Django-karar-a-ac-/ev-hayvanlari-pazaryeri-proje-altyapisi.md

 - Notification yazımı DB’de single source-of-truth olacak,
 - WebSocket/real-time push, e-posta queue ve opsiyonel push notification kanalları için publisher/subscriber pattern ile dağıtım,
 - Her bildirim için teslimat durumu (queued/sent/failed) ve retry mantığı olacak.

+**Dizin yapısı** Bu dosya, `apps/` dizini altındaki uygulama ve dokümantasyon klasörlerinin şemasını test ve referans amacıyla listeler
+Directory: apps/
+├── api/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the api app
+├── arama/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the arama app
+├── audit/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the audit app
+├── authn/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the authn app
+├── basvurular/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the basvurular app
+├── bff/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the bff app
+├── bildirimler/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the bildirimler app
+├── blog/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the blog app
+├── etiketler/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the etiketler app
+├── favoriler/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the favoriler app
+├── hayvanlar/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the hayvanlar app
+├── ilanlar/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the ilanlar app
+├── kategoriler/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the kategoriler app
+├── kullanicilar/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the kullanicilar app
+├── medya/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the medya app
+├── mesajlasma/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the mesajlasma app
+├── moderation/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the moderation app
+├── ortak/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the ortak app
+├── packages/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the packages app
+├── payments/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the payments app
+├── raporlar/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the raporlar app
+├── telegram_bot/
+│   └── docs/
+│       └── kurallar.md    # Rules and documentation for the telegram_bot app
+└── __init__.py